mediamonks/display-advertising-docs/docs/guides/dco.md

 }
 ```

-You can now access the dynamic information of the feed by calling it's atributes.
+You can now access the dynamic information of the feed by calling its attributes.
 This way you are connecting these values to the dynamic data feed.
 The values will change accordingly once the unit is uploaded to the Studio environment.

 ```js
 async init() {